DinMo

 There are different categories of Customer Data Platforms, and not all of them will meet your needs.
 Understanding the different categories can save you valuable time when choosing your solution.

-Traditional CDPs: These are packaged CDPs (standalone entity) that help collect, store, unify, and activate data to operational tools.
-They are the historical solutions on the market and are designed to facilitate data exploitation by marketing teams.
+• Traditional CDPs: These are packaged CDPs (standalone entity) that help collect, store, unify, and activate data in operational tools.
+They are the historical solutions on the market and are designed to facilitate data usage by marketing teams.

 💡 Feel free to consult our dedicated article to understand the differences between Traditional and Composable CDPs.